trinker/pathr/README.md

-While the above tools work to produce sub-paths with an equal or less length of elements `file_path` is a means to combine/construct file paths that may be greater in length that the original path/elements supplied. `file_path` is wrapper for `base::file.path` that uses the underscore naming convention and normalizes the separator to be a single forward slash.
+While the above tools work to produce sub-paths with an equal or less length of elements `file_path` is a means to combine/construct file paths that may be greater in length than the original path/elements supplied. `file_path` is wrapper for `base::file.path` that uses the underscore naming convention and normalizes the separator to be a single forward slash.